jazzabeanie/jazzabeanie.github.io/_drafts/ego-is-the-enemy.md

 layout: post
 title: "Ego Is The Enemy by Ryan Holiday - Notes and thoughts"
 date:
+description: A supplement to Ryan Holiday's book, Ego Is The Enemy
 ---
 "There is humility engender by looking closely at what you're calling your self, and seeing that you didn't make yourself.
 Your strengths are a gift.
 You can't really claim that you are the author of anything good that you find in yourself."
 --Sam Harris